dotnetcameroon/Infinite-Days/docs/project-structure.md

 # Project Structure

-Welcome to the E-commerce Order Processing System Challenge!
+Welcome to the Infinite Days Challenge!
 This document outlines the structure of the project to guide you through the implementation of the required features.

 ## Overview